-Plan capacity and scaling for VMware replication with Azure Site Recovery
+Plan capacity and scaling for VMware disaster recovery to Azure

-Use this article to figure out planning for capacity and scaling, when replicating on-premises VMware VMs and physical servers to Azure with Azure Site Recovery.
+Use this article to plan for capacity and scaling when you replicate on-premises VMware VMs and physical servers to Azure by using Azure Site Recovery - Classic.

 How do I start capacity planning?

-Gather information about your replication environment by running the Azure Site Recovery Deployment Planner for VMware replication.
-Learn more about this tool.
-You'll gather information about compatible and incompatible VMs, disks per VM, and data churn per disk.
-The tool also covers network bandwidth requirements, and the Azure infrastructure needed for successful replication and test failover.
+Site Recovery Deployment Planner provides a report that has complete information about compatible and incompatible VMs, disks per VM, and data churn per disk.
+The tool also summarizes network bandwidth requirements to meet target RPO and the Azure infrastructure that's required for successful replication and test failover.

-As a best practice, locate the configuration server on the same network and LAN segment as the machines you want to protect.
-It can be located on a different network, but machines you want to protect should have layer 3 network visibility to it.
+A best practice is to place the configuration server on the same network and LAN segment as the machines that you want to protect.
+You can place the configuration server on a different network, but machines that you want to protect should have layer 3 network visibility.

 Size recommendations for the configuration server are summarized in the table in the following section.

 |Process server||The first process server is installed by default on the configuration server.
 You can deploy additional process servers to scale your environment.

 The process server receives replication data from protected machines.
 The process server optimizes data by using caching, compression, and encryption.
 Then, the process server sends the data to Azure.
 The process server machine must have sufficient resources to perform these tasks.